XanaduAI/thewalrus/docs/index.rst

 :Release: |release|
 :Date: |today|

-The fastest exact hafnian library.
+The fastest hafnian library.

 Features
 ========

 * The fastest calculation of the hafnians, loop hafnians, and torontonians of general and certain structured matrices.

-* An easy to use interface to use the loop hafnian for quantum state calculations
+* An easy to use interface to use the loop hafnian for Gaussian quantum state calculations

-* State of the art algorithms to sample from hafnian and torontonians of graphs.
+* State of the art algorithms to sample from (loop)hafnian and torontonians of graphs.

 * Efficient classical methods for approximating the hafnian of non-negative matrices.

+* Easy to use implementations of the multidimensional Hermite polynomials, which can also be used to calculate hafnians of all reductions of a given matrix.

 Getting started
 ===============